How to Write an Outline for Your Novel

 - Will it cause a disaster for your protagonist?

-- Does your setting need more of a fantasy backdrop for your plot twist to be epic?
+- Does your world-mapping need more of a fantasy backdrop for your plot twist to be epic?

 Til next time, know you are loved by the One who made you in His image.